coasthub/mvp-baseline-webapp/README.md

-# Coast Hub - Front-End MVP
+## Coast Hub - Front-End MVP

+# Sum Up

+A single page app where the user can manage the orders received from the whatsapp chatbot.
+A WebApp in ReactJS controlled by login/register system, displaying a dashboard where the user is able to register his own products, manage orders and customize his company info.

 ### To Do: